 People often take babies or children to public hospital EDs if they become ill suddenly.
 Many older people go there for urgent attention too.

 The Emergency Department is open for walk-in consumers and ambulance arrivals 24 hours a day.
 Patients are triaged and attended to in order of illness severity.

-Identification, medications or medication list, any pertinent test results or letters from your providers, hearing and mobility aids.
 You may also want to bring a book or magazine, ipad or phone, and we encourage you to bring chargers for your devices.

-We are open and provide emergency and urgent care services 24 hours a day, 365 days per week.
+We are open and provide emergency and urgent care services 24 hours a day, 365 days per year.

 GP After-Hours Helpline